Year Of CallYear of call: 2013

 Becky accepts instructions in a range of public and private family law matters.

 Becky is instructed by both local authorities, parents and grandparents in relation to care proceedings and fact-finding hearings.
 The cases in which she has acted have raised complex issues, including allegations of non-accidental injury.
 Becky has also acted in a contested non-molestation hearing involving serious allegations of rape and sexual abuse.

 Prior to commencing pupillage, Becky worked as a county court advocate for almost two years.
 She was regularly instructed in small claim trials, summary judgment, default judgment and strike-out applications and MOJ Stage Three and infant approval hearings.
 Becky also received regular instructions for bankruptcy, insolvency, debt recovery, mortgage and landlord and tenant proceedings.

 Becky undertook the civil part of her pupillage under the supervision of Simon Mallett, and drafted opinions and pleadings in personal injury cases including slips and trips and Hand-Arm Vibration Syndrome (‘HAVS’).

 Becky continues to advise on personal injury claims and receive instructions in civil applications and small claim and fast track trials.
 In particular, Becky receives instruction in relation to holiday sickness claims.

 Becky also receives instructions in relation to taxi licensing appeals and firearms appeals.
 Becky recently represented a firearms licence-holder who was successful in keeping his licence after he received a single conviction for driving with excess alcohol.

-Becky receives instructions for the police in relation to gang injunctions, applications for forced marriage protection orders, FGM protection orders and domestic violence protection orders.
+Becky receives instructions for the police in relation to gang injunctions, applications for forced marriage protection orders, FGM protection orders, closure orders, and domestic violence protection orders.